Investment Strategies That Work – Day 3 Is Buy & Hold Dead or Alive?

 Today, we’re going to look at buy and hold.

-Believe it or not, there can be a number of variations to this approach and there are many ways investors use the buy and hold strategy.
+Believe it or not, there can be a number of variations to this approach and there are many ways investors use the buy and hold strategy for building their wealth.
 Some people buy and hold funds, others buy and hold stocks and others buy and hold bonds.

 The S&P 500 is a value weighted index published since 1957 of the prices of 500 large cap common stocks actively traded in the United States.
 The stocks included in the S&P 500 are those of large publicly held companies that trade on either of the two largest American stock markets, the New York Stock Exchange and NASDAQ.
 Almost all of the stocks included in the index are among the 500 American stocks with the largest market capitalizations.

-There are three steps to implement the buy and hold strategy:
+There are three steps to implement the buy and hold strategy with this index:

 2. Do not sell it.